newrelic/newrelic-agent-control/super-agent/src/agent_type/README.md

 * `description`: A brief description of the variable.This is useful for documentation purposes and can help others understand the purpose of the variable.
 * `type`: The data type of the variable.
 We support several data types, including `string`, `file`, `bool`, `yaml`, and more.
+* `variants`: Represents a defined list of acceptable values for the variable.
+Only values present in the variants list are considered valid.
-* `default`: The default value for the variable if no value is provided..
+* `default`: The default value for the variable if no value is provided.
 * `required`: Whether the variable is mandatory to be provided or not.

 And file type variables contain one additional attribute: